-Similarly, brevity can conflict with inclusiveness and accuracy, since children’s abilities must be broken down by age groupings.
+Similarly, brevity can conflict with inclusiveness and accuracy, since children's abilities must be broken down by age groupings.
 If functional eligibility is not affected, brevity is chosen over inclusiveness.
-Since age-appropriate needs are not "necessary" information (they don’t help with determining program eligibilities) they are not included among the ADL/IADL answer choices.
-This means that screeners will not be able to describe every child’s needs, if the needs are "age-appropriate," i.e., similar to those of non-disabled children of the same age group. ("Similar" here means the same as, or too difficult to distinguish without subjectivity and excessive length of the CLTS FS)
+Since age-appropriate needs are not "necessary" information (they don't help with determining program eligibility) they are not included among the ADL/IADL answer choices.
+This means that screeners will not be able to describe every child's needs, if the needs are "age-appropriate," that is, similar to those of non-disabled children of the same age group. ("Similar" here means the same as or too difficult to distinguish without subjectivity and excessive length of the CLTS FS)

 FREQUENCY is a critical aspect of the substantial impairment requirement.
-ADL/IADL questions are to be checked only if the child needs help from an adult in order to complete the activity of daily living, as defined by the functional screen questions, on a regular basis.
+ADL/IADL questions are to be checked only if the child needs help from an adult in order to complete the ADL on a regular basis, as defined by the functional screen questions.
 If the child needs infrequent assistance to complete the task, it cannot count toward functional eligibility for long-term support programs.
-Therefore, if the child completes the task most of the time on his/her own and only occasionally needs help from an adult, the box for that question is not checked.
-In many cases, a child's need for help is quite consistent: "She can't do that," or "He always needs help with this," or "Most of the time…," In these instances, the tasks should be checked.
-In addition, if the child has been able to complete the specific task(s) on a rare or infrequent occasion, which means the child is considered unable to complete the task on a regular basis and the box is checked.
+Therefore, if the child completes the task most of the time on their own and only occasionally needs help from an adult, the box for that question is not checked.
+In many cases, a child's need for help is quite consistent: "She can't do that," or "He always needs help with this," or "Most of the time...."
+In these instances, the tasks should be checked.
+In addition, if the child has been able to complete the specific task(s) on a rare or infrequent occasion, which means the child is considered unable to complete the task on a regular basis, the box is checked.
 If the child needs assistance most of the time, then the box is checked.

 In general, screeners should consider whether or not the need for help is some of the time versus most of the time.
-If the child needs assistance from others most of the time, then it counts as a checked box on the CLTS FS - that indicates that the child's limitation is substantial.
-If the child needs assistance only some of the time, the ADL/IADL answer choice should not be checked - that indicates that the child's development is within the range of typical development for a child of a comparable age, and not consistent enough to be categorized as a substantial impairment.
+If the child needs assistance from others most of the time, then it counts as a checked box on the CLTS FS, which indicates that the child's limitation is substantial.
+If the child needs assistance only some of the time, the ADL/IADL answer choice should not be checked, which indicates that the child's development is within the range of typical development for a child of a comparable age, and not consistent enough to be categorized as a substantial impairment.

-Example A: Juan has cancer and gets very sick during chemotherapy and he needs help with his ADLs then; at other times he is independent with them.
+Example A: Juan has cancer and gets very sick during chemotherapy and needs help with his ADLs then; at other times, he is independent with them.
 Juan gets chemotherapy one week each month.
-Screener does not indicate that Juan needs help with his ADLs because he needs help only some of the time - one week out of four.
+The screener does not indicate that Juan needs help with his ADLs because he needs help only some of the time—one week out of four.

-On all Activities of Daily Living and Instrumental Activities of Daily Living, screeners must determine if the child functions within normal limits prior to selecting any specific item(s) under a category (e.g., Bathing, Dressing, Communication, or Social Competency).
+On all ADLs and IADLs, screeners must determine if the child functions within normal limits prior to selecting any specific item(s) under a category (for example, Bathing, Dressing, Communication, or Social Competency).
 If indeed a child functions within normal limits for that particular ADL or IADL, then "None of the Above Apply" must be selected for that child.
 A screener can support this selection by writing a note that explains that the child does not have substantial functional impairments in that particular skill area.
 The specific items available on the CLTS FS are only to be selected once it has been determined that a child does not function within normal limits.

 Example B: It is reported that Savanna bathes herself and that no other person is in the bathroom during this task.
 There is no need to ask any further questions for Bathing on the ADL page.
 "None of the Above Apply" is selected.